 Regular program funds are supporting the ongoing studies with Kindai University and the fatty acid study of yellowfin eggs conducted in collaboration with University of Texas.
-Experimental sampling in 2020-2021 was delayed due to travel restrictions related to COVID-19, but experimental work was reinitiated in 2022 and is planned for mid-2023.
+Experimental sampling in 2020-2021 was delayed due to travel restrictions related to COVID-19, but experimental work was reinitiated in 2022, continued during 2023 and is planned for mid-2024.

-PROJECT G.3.a: Deve elop a larval growth index to forecast yellowfin recruitment THEME: Life-history studies for scientific support of management GOAL: G. Investigate GOAL: G. Investigate early life-history of tunas TARGET: G.3.
-Tools to forecast recruitment EXECUTION : Biology Program Objectives To develop a larval or early-juvenile growth index for yellowfin tuna in the Panama Bight which might prove useful as an index of recruitment strength of yellowfin in the EPO Background Growth rate variability in the larval and juvenile stages of pelagic marine fishes is substantial, and has strong potential to influence mortality patterns during pre-recruit life stages Previous research by the Early Life History group has identified some local correspondence in the Panama Bight between high growth rates/density-dependence in growth of yellowfin larvae and recruitment estimates for yellowfin Quarterly or seasonal nightlight surveys of early-juveniles in the Panama Bight are recommended at the Achotines Laboratory, with aging analysis conducted for growth rate estimation and comparison to quarterly recruitment estimates for yellowfin Relevance for The development of a larval or early-juvenile growth index is promising as a management forecasting tool for assessing yellowfin recruitment patterns Duration 4 years Work plan and June 2023-December 2024: Conduct quarterly or seasonal nightlight surveys of status yellowfin at the Achotines Laboratory January 2023-June 2024: Conduct otolith aging analysis on field-caught fish Analyze and compare growth data and recruitment estimates for yellowfin, and complete manuscript and submit to scientific journal External collaborators Deliverables Presentations for SAC-09, SAC-10, SAC-11 and SAC-12 Publication of results in a scientific journal
+PROJECT G.3.a: Deve elop a larval growth index to forecast yellowfin recruitment THEME: Life-history studies for scientific support of management GOAL: G. Investigate early life-history of tunas TARGET: G.3.
+Tools to o forecast recruitment EXECUTION : Biology Program Objectives To develop a larval or early-juvenile growth index for yellowfin tuna in the Panama Bight which might prove useful as an index of recruitment strength of yellowfin in the EPO Background Growth rate variability in the larval and juvenile stages of pelagic marine fishes is substantial, and has strong potential to influence mortality patterns during pre-recruit life stages Previous research by the Early Life History group has identified some local correspondence in the Panama Bight between high growth rates/density-dependence in growth of yellowfin larvae and recruitment estimates for yellowfin Quarterly or seasonal nightlight surveys of early-juveniles in the Panama Bight are recommended at the Achotines Laboratory, with aging analysis conducted for growth rate estimation and comparison to quarterly recruitment estimates for yellowfin Relevance for The development of a larval or early-juvenile growth index is promising as a management forecasting tool for assessing yellowfin recruitment patterns Duration 4 years Work plan and June 2023-December 2024: Conduct quarterly or seasonal nightlight surveys of status yellowfin at the Achotines Laboratory January 2023-June 2024: Conduct otolith aging analysis on field-caught fish Analyze and compare growth data and recruitment estimates for yellowfin, and complete manuscript and submit to scientific journal External collaborators Deliverables Presentations for SAC-09, SAC-10, SAC-11 and SAC-12 Publication of results in a scientific journal

-PROJECT G.3.a: Develop a larval growth index to forecast yellowfin recruitment
+PROJECT G.3.a: Develop a larval growth index to forecast yellowfin recruitmer nt --- ----

-Updated: March 2022

-Progress summary for the reporting period

-Analysis of in situ growth of yellowfin larvae and early-juveniles in relation to ocean

-temperature, availability of forage, larval density and availability of potential predators in

-nursery grounds in the Panama Bight, determined from past at-sea surveys at the Achotines

-Laboratory, is continuing during 2023.
+Analysis of in situ growth of yellowfin larvae and early-juveniles in relation to ocean temperature, availability of forage, larval density and availability of potential predators in nursery grounds in the Panama Bight, determined from past at-sea surveys at the Achotines Laboratory, is continuing during 2023.

-Challenges and key lessons learnt

-Funding has not yet been secured for the at-sea surveys and subsequent analyses necessary

-for the completion of the growth index analysis, but expansion of analysis of past in situ

-growth sampling is continuing in 2023.
+Funding has not yet been secured for the at-sea surveys and subsequent analyses necessary for the completion of the growth index analysis, but expansion of analysis of past in situ growth sampling is continuing in 2024.

-Reports/publications/presentations

-Presentations:

 SAC-09 (May 2018)

-42nd Larval Fish Conference (June 2018) and 43 rd Larval Fish Conference (May 2019)

-SAC-12-15 Review of research at the Achotines Laboratory
+42nd Larval Fish Conference (June 2018) and 43rd Larval Fish Conference (May 2019) SAC-12-15 Review of research at the Achotines Laboratory

-Comments:

--